An annual goal-framework that actually works: Part 2

 Most goal-setting methods fail because they treat goals as isolated milestones.
 Life doesn't work that way.
 Real life is interconnected—progress in one area often boosts progress in another.
 Success becomes sustainable and less stressful when you build interconnected habits and leverage systems that support multiple goals simultaneously.

-For 2024, I prioritized three areas: productivity, career, and spirituality.
+This year, I prioritized three areas: productivity, career, and spirituality.
 Rather than tackling them independently, I developed daily habits and key levers that compounded progress across these domains.

 Productivity: creating conditions for deep work